yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ---

-#### A Rips Filtration
+#### A Rips Filtration in R

-In practice, we can create Rips complexes in R
+In practice, we can create Rips complexes in R via a Rips filtration.
+These complexes are in the same format as

 ---